Clinicals and Internship

 Because practicum settings differ, the individual experiences of students are unique.
 There is a unifying guideline in the form of supervision, feedback and evaluation.
 The practicum provides students with experiential and professional learning for a better understanding of the inner workings of social service agencies.
 Students are encouraged to attend professional meetings, training workshops and conferences as these are constructive learning and networking opportunities.
 A strong emphasis is placed on professional ethics.
 In collaboration with the Samford Career Development Center, students practice interviewing and job searching skills.
 They also complete a professional portfolio.
 Shadowing professionals allow students to explore their calling in terms of future career options.

-Family Studies students complete practicum programs in some of the following settings:
+Human Development and Family Science students complete practicum programs in some of the following settings:

 Just listen to what our students have to say: